henrysky/astroNN/docs/source/neuralnets/losses.rst

 Regression Loss for Bayesian Neural Net
 -------------------------------------------

-Regression Loss for Bayesian Neural Net can be imported
+Regression Loss for Bayesian Neural Net can be imported by

 .. code:: python